Kirill070/Kirill070/README.md

 =======================

-20 years as an manager and suddenly decided to become a backend developer (and I love it) )))) By the way, is there an Intern/Trainee position for me?
-I'm ready!
+20 years as an manager and suddenly decided to become a backend developer (and I love it) ))))

 * 🌍  I'm based in Rostov-on-Don
 * ✉️  You can contact me at [kirill070@gmail.com](mailto:kirill070@gmail.com)
-* 🧠  I'm learning PHP, Laravel
+* 🧠  I'm learning PHP, Laravel, Symfony.

 ### Education
 - Hexlet.
 PHP-developer